-Asian eyelid surgery is a popular procedure among Asian descendents around the world, including their countries of origin.
+Double eyelid surgery or Asian eyelid surgery is a popular procedure among Asian descendants around the world, including their countries of origin.
 Seeking the “double eyelid” gives the upper eyelid a visible crease or fold when the eye is open.
 It has been estimated that 50% of the Asian population don’t naturally have the double eyelid fold.

-Considered to be a desirable aesthetic feature among many Asian cultures, this procedure for the upper eyelid makes the eyes appear more open, less tired, and easier to apply eye shadow.
+Considered to be a desirable aesthetic feature among many East Asian cultures, this procedure for the upper eyelid makes the eyes appear more open, less tired, and easier to apply eyeshadow.
 Dr. Amiya Prasad, a highly respected Oculofacial plastic surgeon for over twenty years uses his expertise in eyelid surgery (Asian Blepharoplasty) to provide patients with natural looking results.

 Creating a natural-looking double eyelid must take into account factors such as the age and gender of the patient.
 An important decision before Asian Blepharoplasty is determining whether you are a candidate for an incisional or a non-incisional procedure.